rusiaaman/wcgw/README.md

-# What could go wrong giving full shell access to Chatgpt?
+# Giving full shell access to Chatgpt web (What could go wrong?)
 Steps:
-1. First run the following client in any directory of choice
+1. First run the client in any directory of choice
 2. Use this custom gpt `https://chatgpt.com/g/g-Us0AAXkRh-wcgw-giving-shell-access` to let it interact with your shell.

 ## Client